On this page:

 Consider the costs of buying a property, including:

 - legal and conveyancing fees

 - building and pest inspection fees

 Also consider ongoing costs of property ownership, including:

-Don’t overlook any concessions you may be eligible for, such as:
+Consider any concessions you may be eligible for, such as:

 - land transfer duty reduction.

-When getting a home loan (or mortgage):
+Before getting a home loan (mortgage):

-- ask questions about fees and charges
+- ask your lender about any fees and charges

 - study the fine print on contracts, brochures and printed material